AxlMi/AIC_project6/README.md

 ## starting the script :

-Now you can launch this script with : python3 main.py
+Now you can launch this script with : sudo python3 main.py

 this script will save all DB on your S3 bucket_name with this structruce :